 - MC: Likewise, after supper […] “Do this, as oft as ye shall drink it, in remembrance of me.” [clack at genuflection, elevation, and genuflection]

-- AA: The gifts of Go for the people of God […] feed on him in your hearts by faith, with thanksgiving. [clack]
+- AA: Behold the Lamb of God … or The gifts of God for the people of God […] feed on him in your hearts by faith, with thanksgiving. [clack]

 After receiving Communion, TH1/TH2 exit to prepare coals for the Transfer of the Blessed Sacrament.